JulianAdarme/JulianAdarme/README.md

 </p>
 <h3 align="center">A Data Scientist and a physicist ☄, a master of learning and a humble student of mastering📚.</h3>

+<h4 align="indent">I am a data scientist with a physics degree, equipped with a strong foundation in critical thinking problem-solving, and a passion for uncovering insights through data.
+My background in physics has provided me with a deep understanding of complex systems and a practical perspective on their real-world applications.</h4>

 - 🌱 I’m currently learning **Deep Learning**

 - 💬 Ask me about **Physics and Mathematics**